Greenlee Learning Communities

 - Iowa State University peer mentor looks great on a résumé.

-- Each Greenlee peer mentors works about eight hours per week throughout the semester and is paid for their training and mentoring time.
+- Each Greenlee peer mentor works about eight hours per week throughout the semester and is paid for their training and mentoring time.

 Fall 2020 Peer Mentors and Faculty Coordinators